-If you do apply essential oils to your skin, you may want to think about mixing them with a carrier oil, like coconut oil, at least the first few times to make sure you don’t have a sensitivity to it.
+If you do apply essential oils to your skin, mix them with a carrier oil, like coconut oil, at least the first few times you apply to make sure you don’t have a sensitivity.

 Panton is a huge fan of using a scent diffuser, which she points out will regularly help you establish rituals and patterns that can signal the brain that it’s time to wake up, sleep, focus, relax, etc. For example, diffusing lavender and frankincense essential oil an hour before going to sleep fills your bedroom with a relaxing, grounding aroma, and the consistency every evening helps cue your brain that it’s time for bed.

 When purchasing essential oils, always make sure to buy the purest oils possible.
 “Stay away from any essential oils that have been pre-mixed with carrier oils,” Cristin Smith, Founder and Director of Saffron & Sage, a holistic health club based in San Diego, suggests.
 Also, like anything else you put in or on your body, you want 100% pure natural ingredients.
 “Look for pure or organic certifications,” she adds.

 We asked the experts for a comprehensive list of all the essential oils you should keep in your bathroom, and here is what they suggested: